“Learning and growing together”

 - Increased feelings of calm and relaxation

-Through musical expression Richard enables pupils to explore and connect with the world and their responses to it.
-Therapy sessions are held in a safe, caring and confidential environment and can be powerful in helping people confront barriers that interfere with emotional and mental well-being.
+Through musical expression Dan enables pupils to explore and connect with the world and their responses to it.
+Therapy sessions are held in a safe, caring and confidential environment and can be powerful in helping pupils confront barriers that interfere with emotional and mental well-being.

 A wide range of musical styles and instruments are used, including the voice, and the music is, more often than not, improvised.